jenskeiner/lintr/docs/project_plan.md

 ## Current project Status

-We are at Phase 1 of the project.
-The GitHub API integration has been implemented, and the base classes for rules and rule sets are in place.
+We are at Phase 2 of the project.

 ### Phase 1: Initial Setup and Core Features
 - [x] 1.1: Initialize Git repository.